Md-Danish-eng/Deploy-sample-nodejs-app-on-ec2-instance-and-automate-through-Jenkins/README.md

 Go to the console output:

-Console Output;
+Console Output

-Started by user Md Danish
+Started by GitHub push by Md-Danish-eng
 Running as SYSTEM
 Building in workspace /var/lib/jenkins/workspace/Dockerize [WS-CLEANUP] Deleting project workspace...